erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 deeper into the topic and read bunch of shiny new whitepapers.
 Afterwards totally by chance I've stumbled upon a book "Database Internals: A Deep Dive into How Distributed Data Systems Work", which contains great sections on B-tree design.
-Both works were the triggers to write this blogpost.
+Both works were the triggers to write this blog post.
 What was I saying about nothing exciting left?
 At the end I couldn't be more wrong.

 It turns out that there are multitude of interesting ideas and techniques